 The Alpha follows a more traditional full-sized headphone aesthetic and form factor.
 Not for it the AEON teardrop designs and BMW-designer inspired SINE curves.
 This is more bread and butter in visual impact with a sturdy if slightly utilitarian design.

 I would not confuse that with rough, far from it.
-It is attractive in its own right and the quality of the finish is actually very good indeed.
-Also at 425g, I would actually classify its handling as relatively lightweight compared to the LCD’s and EL8’s of this world though heavier than the smaller PM3 and plasticky HE400s.
+It is attractive in its own right and the quality of the finish is very good indeed.
+Also at 425g, I would classify its handling as relatively lightweight compared to the LCD’s and EL8’s of this world though heavier than the smaller PM3 and plasticky HE400s.

-The form factor reminds me a little more of the original Hifiman planar design with its rounded cups.
+The form factor reminds me of a little more of the original Hifiman planar design with its rounded cups.
 The design also seems to mesh the AKG 8s-series type dual-rod arched headband and leather adjusting strap just underneath.
 The Alpha is a little smaller in size than the LCD series and more comparable to the Ether cup-size minus the Nitinol-infused headband.

 Materials & Finish

-The materials and finish on the Alpha are actually well done.
+The materials and finish on the Alpha are well done.
 This is a mixture of plastics and metal combined with a faux leather set of pads and sturdy looking headband.
 The metal is where the majority of the weight lies with the dual-rod arch, gimbals and grill all finished in a black metal alloy.
 Most importantly it joints and hinges are quiet.
 You will not hear any naughty flex sounds, creaks or squeaks from the Alpha.